Murilovisque/log-analyzer-blocker/README.md

-# log-analyzer-blocker
+# monitor-blocker
-App that analyzes logs and performs blocking
+App that monit changes and performs blocking